Doctoral Candidate

 About

-Grounding theories of nationalism, identity, and recognition in both comparative and American politics, I explore how minority groups negotiate their relationship to the state: be it clientelist ties in Southeast Asia, immigration preferences among Latino Americans, or the historical memory of racialized violence among Black Americans.
+Bridging theories of nationalism, identity, and recognition across comparative and American politics, I examine how marginalized groups negotiate their relationship to the state: from clientelist ties in Southeast Asia, to immigration preferences among Latino Americans, to the historical memory of racialized violence among Black Americans.